tnmdevs/ussd/README.md

 # TNM USSD Adapter

 This package creates an adapter, boilerplate code and functionality that lets you interact with USSDC and offer USSD channel to your API.
-This adapter was specifically developed to interact with TruRoute USSD Interface.
-However, the interface is open and documentated for implementation with other USSD Interfaces.
+The interface is open and documentated for implementation with various USSD interfaces.

   * [Installation](#installation)
   * [Usage](#usage)